Information presented from the 2023 - 2024 Academic Catalog.

 Denison University offers Bachelor of Arts (BA), Bachelor of Science (BS), and Bachelor of Fine Arts (BFA) degrees.
 To be a candidate for a Denison degree, a student must do the following:

 - Fulfill the General Education requirements;

-- Major in an area - either in a department, a program, or an individually designed program;
+- Complete an Academic Major in either a department, a program, or an individually designed program;

-- Earn a cumulative grade-point average of at least 2.0 overall including the major and minor (if applicable).
-Normally, all Denison courses completed by the student, including repeated and failed courses, will count in the calculation of the overall grade-point average.
+- Earn a cumulative grade-point average of at least 2.0.
+Normally, all Denison courses completed by the student, including repeated and failed courses, will count in the calculation of the overall grade-point average;

-- Normally, all courses eligible to count toward the student's major, minor, and concentration, including courses beyond the minimum requirements, will be included in the calculation of the major, minor, and concentration grade-point average.
+- Earn a grade-point average of at least 2.0 in the major.
+Normally, all courses eligible to count toward the student's major, minor, and concentration, including courses beyond the minimum requirements, will be included in the calculation of the major, minor, and concentration grade-point average;

-Please note that qualifications and further clarification of these requirements appear in various following sections.
+Please note that qualifications and further clarification of these requirements appear in other sections of this catalog.